nathan-hyan/wadsmoosh-freedoom/README.md

 If you're in Windows, click `wadsmoosh.exe`.

 Note: Windows support is only half-working.
 I do not have Windows so I'm unable to recompile the code.
-As a result, the file it outputs will be called `doom_complete.pk3`' instead of `doom_complete.ipk3` which can cause GZDoom to not recognize it.
+As a result, the file it outputs will be called `doom_complete.pk3` instead of `doom_complete.ipk3` which can cause GZDoom to not recognize it.
 Simply rename the file and it will work.
+I have tested it in wine and it worked so presumably it should work just as well on actual Windows beyond that little issue.

 If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported now.